rica213/Mboacare_Main/README.md

 But here's the best part: our app goes beyond the boundaries of a single hospital or location.
 We are focused on providing a global healthcare experience.
 You can explore healthcare facilities from different parts of the world, compare their services, and make informed decisions.
 Whether you are planning a trip abroad or searching for the best healthcare options locally, our app has got you covered.
 And it's not just for patients!
 Healthcare facilities can also register and showcase their services on our platform, giving them the opportunity to reach a global audience.

+## Getting Started 🚀

+1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+2. Navigate to the project directory: `cd your-project`
+3. Install dependencies: `flutter pub get`

+## Usage
+To run the application, use the following command:

 # Progress so far: